At a glance

 - Lethargy/decreased activity

-A suspicion of Cushing’s syndrome can be made if the cat has a history of long-term corticosteroid use.
-However, it will be necessary to perform diagnostic tests to confirm the diagnosis.
+A suspicion of Cushing’s syndrome can be made if the cat has a history of long-term corticosteroid use as well as uncontrolled diabetes.

 - Complete blood count: This may show an increase in levels of white blood cells